ovunctuzel/RoadToMastery/index.md

 ```

 ### Serialization
 We can serialize data (usually an object) to save them and possibly access them at a later time.
 We can either serialize in human readable formats (e.g. JSON), or more efficient machine formats (e.g. binary).
-Below are some practical examples:
+Below is a practical examples:

-C# (Binary)
+***C# Binary Serialization:***
 ```
     public static class Serializer
     {